Application Instructions and Requirements for Admission

 - Required Academic Work

-A degree in a science discipline (e.g. Biomedical Sciences, Biochemistry, Immunology, Genetics, etc.) with a CGPA of 3.5 or Honors, 2nd Class Upper, is required for all admitted applicants.
-Non-science degrees may be considered if the student has taken university level courses in biology and chemistry.
+A degree in a science discipline (e.g. Biomedical Sciences, Biochemistry, Microbiology, Genetics, Biotechnology, Chemistry, Engineering, etc.) with a CGPA of 3.3 or equivalent.
+Non-science degrees (e.g. Bachelor in Arts, Humanities or Social Science) with a minimum CGPA of 3.75 may be considered if the student has taken university level courses in biology and chemistry.
 Applicants must be or have previously been in attendance at institutions that are approved by the appropriate accreditation agency in the nation where the institutions are located.
 Each applicant must have received a Bachelors degree or its equivalent prior to enrollment in the School of Medicine.
-Conditional acceptances may be offered to students who will have their degrees conferred in the spring or summer of 2013.
+Conditional acceptances may be offered to students who will have their degrees conferred in the spring or summer of 2014.

 - Official Transcripts